-The short answer is, yes, you can mix wet and dry cat food.
+The short answer is yes, you can mix wet and dry cat food.
 There are plenty of reasons to do so.
 Many cats prefer wet food, so it makes a good treat and encourages them to eat healthily.
 Wet food and dry food also offer unique health benefits when fed together.
 Here’s the low-down on mixing wet and dry cat food.

 Reasons You Should Mix Wet & Dry Cat Food

-It Promotes Oral Health
+1. It Promotes Oral Health

 Dry food may seem boring to our cats and us, but kibble promotes oral health.
 Not only does the crunchiness of kibble give your cat a pleasing texture, but it also cleans your cat’s teeth as they chew on it.
 The crunchy texture scrapes away plaque and tartar as the cat eats.
 Dry food can also help pet parents as they try to keep tabs on their cat’s health.
-If your cat has dental problems, you’ll probably notice right away when they try to eat their kibble.
+If your cat has dental problems, you will probably notice right away when they try to eat their kibble.

-It Helps with Hydration
+2. It Helps With Hydration

-Your Cat Likes It
+3. Your Cat Likes It

 Cats often prefer a mix of wet and dry food.
 Like people, variety keeps them from getting bored with their food.
 Having both wet and dry food means your cat will have something to look forward to instead of eating the same meal for every meal at the end of the day.
-Many owners find that their cats prefer to eat wet food but it’s important to remember that your cat will get bored of anything if it’s the only thing they’re provided with.
+Many owners find that their cats prefer to eat wet food, but it’s important to remember that your cat will get bored of anything if it’s the only thing they’re provided with.

 It’s Cost Efficient